-A Participant may receive a distribution from the Plan upon (1) early or normal retirement, (2) Disability, (3) death, (4) other severance of employment, (5) approval for and acceptance into the Chapman University Faculty Phased Retirement Employee Benefit Program, or (6) financial hardship.
+You may receive a distribution from the Plan upon (1) reaching the Plan's Early Retirement Date or Normal Retirement Date, (2) Disability, (3) death, (4) other severance of employment, (5) approval for and acceptance into the Chapman University Faculty Phased Retirement Employee Benefit Program, or (6) financial hardship.
 These distribution events are described below.
 In addition, distributions of your Rollover Contributions, if any, may be made at any time.